miwermi/election-analysis/README.md

     | --------- | -------- | ------- | --------- |
     | Content   | Content  | Content | Content   |

-Ideally, the final code would also search for distinct Ballot IDs -- and ultimately Voter IDs, if only we were able to gather and use that information.
+Ideally, the final code would also search for distinct Ballot IDs -- and ultimately Voter IDs, if it were possible to gather and use that information.
 Since elections are typically anonymous, there is a likely margin of error on the accuracy of the data collected (especially when independent units - districts, states, etc. - do not use the same standard voter IDs or the same standards for ballots).
 Voter IDs and Ballot IDs will most likely never be stored in the same data source as voting information - ever - due to the need to protect the privacy of the voter.
 However, I would feel much better about my code being used to handle additional datasets if broadly-standardized data could be collected -- and if I could run a few queries to find duplicates or quirky-looking anomalies in the new data and decide what might be best to do about them.

-Perfect data is always the dream :).
+Perfect data is always the dream!